nitsanavni/outline/plan.md

 - support variables `$var`
 - stateful context
 - vars should be multi-line, especially the custom instructions - mayeb in files
-  - use a better prompt, see ideas in `prompt.py`

 Allow us to create a new file, not only change existing one